Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 Consider structural issues in your home.

-Rule out medical conditions like restless leg syndrome.
+Rule out medical conditions like restless leg syndrome or nerve-related symptoms.

-Inspect for external sources like traffic or trains.
+Inspect for external sources like traffic, trains, machinery, or vibrating electronics.

 Frequently Asked Questions